 To The Movies

 From memory, about this time (1998) I started dabbling in screenplays.
 Again, no training other than a love of film.
-Genres were mixed, but predominantly rom-com, the first of these being the screenplay-ification (!) of a book I had just written.
+Genres were mixed, but predominantly rom-com, the first of these being the screenplay treatment of a book I had just written.
 This screenplay was entered into the Orange Prize, and failed disastrously.
 Obviously I hadn’t a clue.

 So I finally got a bit of knowledge under my belt, started really enjoying screenplays and the book writing took a back seat.

-It was only a random evening chat with my Best Man (and bookshop owner) that sowed the seed of my most recent novel “Sacred Ground“, a space opera inspired by the amazing writing of Iain M Banks.
+It was only a random evening chat with my Best Man (and bookshop owner) that sowed the seed of my most recent novel “Sacred Ground“.
+It’s a space opera inspired by the amazing writing of Iain M Banks.